levio-sa/Captcha-Killer/README.md

 A Captcha Killer for Moodle

 ## Directions to use
-- Download the zip file and extract.
+- Download the zip file and extract
-- Open popup.js and inser username and password.
+- Open popup.js and inser username and password
-- Go to Chrome Extensions and press Load Unpacked.
+- Go to Chrome Extensions and press Load Unpacked
-- Select the folder containing the files.
+- Select the folder containing the files
-- Enjoy
+- Enjoy ;)